 Mr. Sally, and carried.

-A discussion ensued as to subdividing of lots facing on Reamer Rd. with rear portion facing on Vincyand rear portion facing on Vineyard.
+A discussion ensued as to subdividing of lots facing on Reamer Rd. with rear portion facing on Vineyard.
 A portion of one of the lots has been sold to an Oriental family.
 In order to determine the legality of subdividing this lot, or other lots in the same category, Mr. Abraham suggested that he take the restrictions to the Title Co. attorney for advice on such subdivision.
 The meeting was opened by the President Al Pilkington.
 Jack Abraham was asked to bring up the discussion of Colored in the Area.
 Mr. Frank reported that he had in the last 3 days about a dozen calls.
-People were excited and threatening to sell their homes.
+Feople were excited and threatening to sell their homes.
 The discussion was that not many Colored people could afford a house of the type required in this Area.
 A similar experience was had in Lafayette where there were about 30,000 homes, after 3 to 4 weeks balance of homes were sold to white people.
 Executors Deed does not have enforceable effect.
 Jack gave a report that the Residents on Almond Lane had settled down and that the people on Ogilvie would not sell to Colored.
-Frank Lou Mank had the listing on Bentley's Property and that it would not be sold to Colored.
+Frank Lou Much had the listing on Bentley's Property and that it would not be sold to had the listing on Bentley is property and that it would be under the and that the people of ogrifs property and that it would not be sold us had the listing on Bentley's Property and that it would hot be sold us Colored.
 It was also discussed that 5 Lots or more would be under the heading of Subdivision.
-It was also discussed that if Colored or Chinese moved into a District nothing could be done under the Law hhat had been passed by the Supreme Court.
+It was also discussed that if Colored or Chinese moved into a District nothing could be done under the Law Mhat Chinese moved into a District nothing could be done under the Law Mhat d been passed by the Supreme Court.
 In the Montalair District they had the same problem that a Home had been sold to Colored.
 Government Agency is used only for Loan Purposes, the Volunteer Mortgage Loan is for Minority Groups only.
-It was announced that the real cause for the Panic was that the Hamm Realty had held Home Open and Colored people had flocked to look at the Home.
+It was announced that the real cause for the Fanic was that the Hamm Realty had held Home Open and Colored people had flocked to look at the Home.